Mediators meet to bolster Ethiopia truce amid signs of detente

 On other fronts, momentum toward better relations appears to be picking up.

-On Wednesday, state-owned Ethiopian Airlines resumed flights to Mekelle, the first in 18 months.
+State-owned Ethiopian Airlines resumed flightson Wednesday to Mekelle, the first in 18 months.
 Ethio Telecom reconnected its services to Mekelle and 27 other towns, while the government says humanitarian aid is being ramped up.

-(Reporting by Dawit Endeshaw; writing by George Obulutsa; editing by John Stonestreet)
+(Reporting by Dawit Endeshaw; Writing by George Obulutsa; Editing by John Stonestreet and Mark Porter)

 ((george.obulutsa@thomsonreuters.com; Reuters Messaging: george.obulutsa.thomsonreuters.com@reuters.net))